This blog post was last updated on February 26, 2021.

 There’s a reason that financial advisors tell you to start saving for retirement as early as possible.
 It takes a lifetime to save up enough money to coast through retirement worry-free.
 Once you start dipping into your retirement account, you’re slowly eroding the foundation that you’ve built your retirement upon.
 You may not have the income or the time to rebuild it, and you’ll find yourself retiring later and working harder.

 Fund Your Business Expenses the Right Way

 If you’re convinced by now that co-mingling personal and business funds isn’t the way to go, you’re probably wondering if there’s an alternate solution.
 The solution to your problem is simple: you can build a relationship with a business lender and get the funds that you need to turn your business around fast.

-When you choose a lender like Mulligan Funding, you’re getting expertise and compassion, not just capital.
-You also get approval within a few hours and funding as soon as the next business day, manageable repayment terms, and flexible lending options to ensure the process is as seamless as possible.
+When you choose a lending partner like Mulligan Funding, you’re getting expertise and compassion, not just capital.
+You also get approval within a few hours and funding as soon as the next business day, manageable repayment terms, and flexible funding options to ensure the process is as seamless as possible.